 It is the process, confess with your mouth that Jesus is Lord.
 The whole issue is making Jesus the king of your life, letting Jesus take control.
 The default mode for all of us is that we are in control of our own lives.
-We are the lord of our own lives because we believe that we are best suited to take charge of our own lives, but when we come to faith in Jesus Christ we therefore lose faith in the control of our own lives.
+We are the lord of our own lives because we believe that we are best suited to take charge of our own lives, but when we come to faith in Jesus Christ we therefore lose faith in our own ability to adequately control our lives.
 We no longer believe that we can manage our lives any better.
 We believe that Jesus is the person who should control our lives, so therefore we turn away from the control of our own life.
 We give up that control, that process is called repentance.
 We return towards our Lord Jesus Christ.
-He becomes our Lord, he takes control of our lives and we live to glorify and honor him.
+He becomes our Lord, he takes control of our lives and we live to glorify and honor him instead.
 That process is having faith.
+We cannot let Jesus take control of our lives unless we are convinced He is able and willing to do the job.
+Hence faith is believing that He is the Son of God who loved us and died for us and will be able to move us back to living according to our original purpose for which we were created.
+Faith begins in our minds but must necessarily translate in to action.
+We can believe that getting on that particular airplane will take us to London safely but faith will include us getting on the airplane.
+Faith is not just mental assent disconnected to a real life change in the way we live and what we live for.